Create B0 Coil Profiles

 This tutorial describes how to create custom B0 coil profiles to be used by

 calculated by acquiring field maps at different currents for each of the different coil channels.
 For each channel, a

 linear regression between the field maps and the current yields the coil profiles.

 In this tutorial, we will be characterising an 8 channel coil that was acquired with a dual echo field mapping sequence at 2 different currents for each channel (-0.5 amps and 0.5 amps).
 We will start by processing the DICOMs into NIfTI files, we will then fill the configuration file containing the necessary information to correctly and accurately process the coil profiles.
-The last step consists in running st_create_coil_profiles on the command line to calculate the coil profiles.
+The last step consists in running from-field-maps on the command line to calculate the coil profiles.